 Choose a skill, then select your desired date range during the summer months.
-We’ll tell you how long it should take for students to finish your Plan, so you can choose an appropriate date range based on how much you expect them to play Prodigy.
+We’ll tell you how long it should take for students to finish your Assessment, so you can choose an appropriate date range based on how much you expect them to play Prodigy.

 Now you can feel confident knowing students will work on important math skills, so they can enter the new school year ready to keep learning!

 Once your Plans are ready, make sure students look forward to playing all summer by hyping up the brand new in-game festival, Summerfest!

 Summerfest will include tons of fun summer-festival themed features to keep kids engaged for hours!
 As soon as it launches, students get automatic access when they log in to play.

 Tell your class to stay tuned for summer decor, new summer items and much more!
 Summerfest brings a whole new level of fun to the game that students won’t want to miss.